biwano/vue-forms-mixin/README.md

 ## Existing validation methods:

-* validateEmail(email): Validates email is an email
+* validateEmail(email): Validates 'email' is an email address
-* validateMinChars(text, minChars): Validates that text at least minChars characters
+* validateMinChars(text, minChars): Validates that 'text' has at least 'minChars' characters
-* validateRequired(text): Validates that text has at least one char
+* validateRequired(text): Validates that 'text' has at least one char
-* validateGreaterThan(number, min): Validates than number is greater than min
+* validateGreaterThan(number, min): Validates that 'number' is greater than 'min'
-* validatePositive(number): Validates that number is greater then zéro
+* validatePositive(number): Validates that 'number' is greater then zero
-* validateMultipleOf(number, mod): validates than number is a multiple of mod
+* validateMultipleOf(number, mod): validates than 'number' is a multiple of 'mod'
-* validateEqual(text1, text2): Validates than text1 equals text2
+* validateEqual(text1, text2): Validates that 'text1' equals 'text2'

 ## FAQ

 ### Can I add my own validation functions
-Yes, just drop the validation functions in your component either directly or using your own mixin You can also add error messages for your custom functions using the config file.
+Yes, just drop the validation functions in your component either directly or using your own mixin.
+Please note that your function signature must be `function validateCustom(model, params)``` where params will be an array containing the arguments passed in the validationDefinition attribute.
+You can also add error messages for your custom functions using the configuration object.